Apirone/apirone-sdk-php/docs/five-steps-guide.md

 Invoice::settings(Settings::fromFile('/absolute/path/to/settings.json'));
 ```

+---

-Let's create your first invoice.
-There are two ways to create an invoice - set an amount in crypto or create from fiat currency.
+Unlike APIs, the library has two ways to create an invoice -
+set the amount in cryptocurrency or create from fiat currency.
+Let's look at both methods in more detail.

 ### Via crypto amount